savonia-cs/savonia-assignment-tool/README.md

 - `solution pack`: to create a zip package of your solution.
 - `submissions unpack`: to unpack (unzip) all answers.
 Typically each person's answer is in a zip file.
+- `submissions list`: to list all answer folders.
+The list has numbers to the folders and the numbers can be used to select individual or a range of folders to test.
 - `submissions test`: to run tests on the submissions.
 - `submissions pack`: to pack (zip) all answers.
 Packs each persons's answer folder individually to zip file.
 - `hash create`: to create hash from selected file(s) in answers.
 Used to find duplicates.